Sherrilyn Ifill: Career

-While in law school, Ifill interned for Judge A. Leon Higginbotham Jr. the first summer and at the United Nations Centre for Human Rights the second summer.
+While in law school, Ifill interned for Judge A. Leon Higginbotham Jr. during her first summer break and during her second summer break, at the United Nations Centre for Human Rights.
 Her first job out of law school was a one-year fellowship with the American Civil Liberties Union in New York.
-She then served as assistant counsel at the NAACP's Legal Defense Fund, litigating Voting Rights Act cases including the landmark Houston Lawyers' Association v.
+She then served as assistant counsel at the NAACP Legal Defense Fund, litigating Voting Rights Act cases including the landmark Houston Lawyers' Association v.
 Attorney General of Texas.
 In 1993, she joined the faculty of the University of Maryland Law School, where she taught for two decades.
 She is the author of On the Courthouse Lawn: Confronting the Legacy of Lynching in the 21st Century, a 2008 finalist for the Hurston/Wright Legacy Award for Nonfiction.
-In 2013, she became the Legal Defense Fund's president and director-counsel.
+In 2013, she became the president and director-counsel of the Legal Defense Fund.
 She is the Steven and Maureen Klinsky Visiting Professor of Practice for Leadership and Progress at Harvard Law School, 2023-2024.

-Ifill regularly appears in the media for her expertise on topics like affirmative action, policing, judicial nominees, and the Supreme Court.
-Ifill has announced that she will step down from the role of president and director-counsel in the spring of 2022, to be replaced by Janai Nelson, currently the associate director-counsel at LDF.
-She joined the Ford Foundation as a Senior Fellow in June 2022.
+Ifill regularly appears in the media for her expertise on topics such as affirmative action, policing, judicial nominees, and the Supreme Court.
+Ifill announced that she would step down from the role of president and director-counsel of the Legal Defense Fund in the spring of 2022, to be replaced by Janai Nelson, then the associate director-counsel at LDF.
+Ifill joined the Ford Foundation as a Senior Fellow in June 2022.
 Her writing appears in The New York Review of Books, Salon, The Washington Post, and The New York Times.

-In June 2023, Ifill was appointed Howard Law School's inaugural Vernon E. Jordan, Jr., Esq.
-Endowed Chair in Civil Rights.
-In 2024, she will launch the 14th Amendment Center for Law & Democracy.
+In June 2023, Ifill was appointed inaugural Vernon E. Jordan, Jr., Esq.
+Endowed Chair in Civil Rights at Howard Law School.
+In March 2025, Howard University launched the 14th Amendment Center for Law and Democracy, which Ifill leads.

+Ifill authors a newsletter that focuses on civil rights and American democracy, Sherrilyn’s Newsletter, which is published on Substack.